+\textbf{Single-Model Synchronous FL}: Many research efforts have been devoted to ``conventional'' FL, which is characterized by a single model and synchronous operation, i.e. as in the initial FedAvg algorithm \cite{mcmahan2017communication}.
+See e.g., \cite{imteaj2021survey} for a recent survey of techniques.
+One key direction of these works has been on characterizing the model training process under heterogeneous system conditions and employing the results to improve FL convergence speeds, e.g., as in \cite{nishio2019client, abad2020hierarchical}.

+In this category, the most direct precursors to our work are those considering device scheduling optimization in conventional FL, e.g., \cite{shi2020joint,taik2021data,amiri2021convergence}. \cite{shi2020joint} proposed a joint device scheduling and resource allocation policy to maximize the model accuracy within a given total training time budget for latency constrained wireless FL. \cite{taik2021data} proposed data-aware wireless scheduling algorithm to minimize the completion time and the transmission energy consumption. \cite{amiri2021convergence} developed innovative scheduling and resource allocation policies that determine the subset of devices to transmit in each round and how resources should be allocated among participating devices.

-A few recent works have considered multi-model/task FL \cite{smith2017federated,sattler2020clustered,zhou2022efficient,nguyen2020toward}. \cite{smith2017federated} proposed a system-level optimization to address the high communication cost, node heterogeneity and fault tolerance aspects of FL with multiple tasks to train. \cite{sattler2020clustered} leveraged geometric properties of loss functions to cluster clients into groups with trainable data distributions, with each cluster corresponding to a different task. \cite{zhou2022efficient} proposed a reinforcement learning-based technique to tackle the device-task assignment problem. \cite{nguyen2020toward} investigated joint network resource optimization and hyper parameter control for multi-task FL.
+\textbf{Multi-Task/Model Synchronous FL}: A few recent works have considered multi-model/task FL \cite{smith2017federated,sattler2020clustered,zhou2022efficient,nguyen2020toward}. \cite{smith2017federated} proposed a system-level optimization to address the high communication cost, node heterogeneity, and fault tolerance aspects of FL with multiple tasks to train. \cite{sattler2020clustered} leveraged geometric properties of loss functions to cluster clients into groups with trainable data distributions, with each cluster corresponding to a different task. \cite{zhou2022efficient} proposed a reinforcement learning-based technique to tackle the device-task assignment problem. \cite{nguyen2020toward} investigated joint network resource optimization and hyperparameter control for multi-task FL.
 However, these works focus on the traditional synchronous FL setting.

-We elaborate on the difference in architectures between single-model synchronous FL (i.e. FedAvg) and {\tt MA-FL} in Fig. \ref{fig:architecture_overview}.
-The server in single-model synchronous FL has to wait for all trained local models before performing global aggregation to generate updated global model, which is broadcast back to sampled devices.
-In contrast, in {\tt MA-FL}, if the server gets any trained local model for task $j$, it performs the global aggregation to yield updated global model for task $j$, which can be transmitted to multiple devices activating their local training if they are not training task $j$ at that moment.